-- The Planning Commission recommend that a draft DSP be completed, circulated and reviewed before preparing a PEIR (Staff Report, Alternative 4); - 2.
-If the Planning Commission believes that the simultaneous preparation of a PEIR and a draft DSP is wise, it very importantly should also recommend a "no project" alternative of no change to existing (actual) levels of height and density because the majority of the Downtown has never been developed to 84 feet and is highly successful at this lower scale.
+- 1. A draft DSP should be completed, circulated and reviewed before any PEIR is authorized. - 2.
+Notwithstanding this, if the Council intends to proceed simultaneously with a draft DSP and a PEIR, the Planning Commission should first review what should be studied in the PEIR, which it is set to consider the day AFTER this Council meeting.
+The Planning Commission is the body that should normally review this Staff Report and offer the Council its recommendations.
+To eliminate such review, is a poor use of resources and raises serious questions about the process. - 3.
+The Council should not proceed with this important decision with two of seven Council members absent. - 4.
+In any and all events, if a PEIR is authorized, it very importantly should also include a "no project" alternative of no change to existing (actual) levels of height and density because the majority of the Downtown has never been developed to 84 feet and is highly successful at this lower scale.
 The Staff Report recommends limiting the "no project" alternative to "no change to existing regulations," but then states that whether the Downtown should "continue the same 84 feet height limit adopted in the 1984 General Plan" is still under consideration.
 (Staff Report at p.
 11).
 Therefore, build-out based on the existing scale should also be studied.
 The ongoing success of our Downtown has been the retention of its unique, low-scale profile as manifested in the Third Street Promenade and by the preservation of Santa Monica Place.
-Therefore, the PEIR also needs to study (a) heights below 84 feet, (b) preservation, (c) adaptive reuse of existing structures and (d) a conservation district overlay, all of which would need to be part of and fleshed out in any draft DSP.
+Therefore, the PEIR also needs to study (a) heights below 84 feet, (b) preservation, (c) adaptive reuse of existing structures and (d)

+a conservation district overlay, all of which would need to be part of and fleshed out in any draft DSP.